3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

 \subsection{Artificial Intelligence-Generated Content (AIGC)}

 Artificial Intelligence Generated Content (AIGC) leverages artificial intelligence technologies to autonomously produce content.
-Recently, there has been a surge in methodologies for generating 3D ($XYZ$) representations based on 3DGS.
-In this chapter, we systematically classify contemporary algorithms based on the types of prompts and the objects they generate.
-The categories include Image-to-3D Object Generation, Text-to-3D Object Generation, Multi-Object and Scene Generation, and 4D Generation ($XYZ-T$), as shown in Fig.~\ref{fig2}.
-Below, we provide an overview of the relevant works within each of these categories.
+In this sector, we systematically classify contemporary algorithms based on the types of prompts and the objects they generate.
+The categories include Image-to-3D Object Generation, Text-to-3D Object Generation, Multi-Object and Scene Generation, and 4D Generation.